give-india/frontend-developer-challenge/README.md

 Application at glance :

-Press the play button and add urls.
+Load valid youtube urls and they will get added to playlist.

-All links in the playlist will play in sequence.
+Then Press Play button & All links in playlist will play in sequence.

 You can move to other link with available options Next and Prev.